Navaneek18/git/readme.md

 # Git Course
 training video
 # branch created from bug branch
-# this is a new bug branch
+# this is from new bug branch